 Studies suggest that vaccination of women may prevent transmission of vaccine HPV types to men.
 While there are no studies that directly demonstrate that HPV vaccination of men will prevent transmission of vaccine HPV types from men to women with a reduction in incidence of cervical cancer, hypothetical models predict that addition of men to a routine HPV vaccination program will prevent additional cases of genital warts and cervical cancer among women to varying degrees.

 HPV vaccine is highly immunogenic.
-More than 99% of recipients develop an antibody response to vaccine HPV types after completing the three-dose series.
-In immunocompetent, non-HIV infected, individuals 9-14 years of age, a two-dose schedule is as equally immunogenic as a three-dose series in individuals 15-24 years of age.
+More than 99% of vaccine recipients develop an antibody response to vaccine HPV types after completing a 3 dose series.
+In immunocompetent, non-HIV infected individuals 9 to 14 years of age, a 2 dose schedule of HPV 2 or HPV 4 vaccine is as equally immunogenic as a 3 dose series in individuals 15 to 24 years of age.
 The immune correlates of protection against HPV infection are unknown.

 27 years of age and older

-HPV2 or HPV4 vaccine may be administered to women 27 years of age and older at ongoing risk of exposure to HPV.
-While peak risk for HPV infection is within five to ten years of the first sexual experience, a second peak in HPV DNA prevalence is observed in women 45 years and older.
+HPV2, HPV4 or HPV9 vaccine may be administered to women 27 years of age and older at ongoing risk of exposure to HPV.
+While peak risk for HPV infection is within 5 to 10 years of the first sexual experience, a second peak in HPV prevalence is observed in women 45 years and older.
 Although the second peak is not as high as the peak rates in younger women, it represents an increased risk.
 While the reason for this second peak is not yet fully understood, receipt of HPV vaccine by previously unimmunized adult women could reduce the risk of HPV infection occurring later in life.
-Refer to Risk Factors for additional information.
-HPV4 vaccine's immunogenicity, safety, and efficacy have been demonstrated in women between 24 and 45 years of age.
-Efficacy of HPV2 vaccine has not been demonstrated in this age group, but immunogenicity data suggest that efficacy will be high.

-HPV4 vaccine is recommended in boys and men 9 to 26 years of age for the prevention of anogenital warts, penile and anal cancer, perineal intraepithelial neoplasias and associated cancers.
-While efficacy of HPV vaccine in boys 9 to 15 years of age has not been demonstrated, immunogenicity evidence implies that efficacy will be high.
-Receipt of HPV4 vaccine between 9 and 13 years of age, prior to onset of sexual activity and exposure to HPV infection, is recommended to maximize the benefit of the vaccine.
+HPV4 or HPV9 vaccine is recommended for the prevention of anogenital warts, penile and anal cancer, perineal intraepithelial neoplasias and associated cancers.
+Receipt of HPV4 or HPV9 vaccine prior to onset of sexual activity and exposure to HPV infection is recommended to maximize the benefit of the vaccine.

 27 years of age and older